 I thank you and the thousands of children diagnosed with cancer every year in our country thank you, too.

 Alexa's Butterflies of Hope was formed in memory of Alexa Brown as a charitable foundation whose purpose was to benefit primarily Clyde area families affected by childhood cancers and other life-altering illnesses and conditions.
 We have helped families outside of the Clyde area because our Clyde Cancer Cluster then had became the Eastern Sandusky Cancer Cluster.
 We still support these families.

-Between the years of 1996 and 2006 at least 36 children were diagnosed in the 12 mile wide circle of Clyde.
-But since 2006, more children have been diagnosed every year.
-In the last 2 and a half years we have also started helping children with life altering conditions.
-2019 will mark 10 years for Alexa's Butterflies of Hope.
-We primarily provide financial need to families in Sandusky County, but we have also given to families in surrounding counties as well.
-We have helped 45 children thus far (multiple times to quite a few) giving away approximately $43,000.
+Between the years of 1996 and 2006 at least 36 children were diagnosed in the 12 mile wide circle of Clyde, Ohio.
+Since 2006, additional children have been diagnosed each year.
+In 2017 we began to expand our giving to include helping children with life altering condtions.
+2022 marks 13 years for Alexa's Butterflies of Hope.
+We primarily provide financial assistance to families in Sandusky County and surrounding counties as well.
+We have helped 59 children thus far (multiple times to many), giving away approximately $60,000.

 We are very grateful to live in such a generous and supportive community!